-Carolina Harding
+Carolina Paz Harding

-With more than 16 years of experience in the legal field, Carolina began her career as a litigation paralegal and advanced through pre-litigation case management, office management, and production leadership.
-Her hands-on experience across every stage of a personal injury case—from intake to settlement and trial preparation—has made her exceptionally well-rounded in legal operations.
+Carolina began her career as a litigation paralegal and advanced through pre-litigation case management, office management, production management and leadership.
+Her hands-on experience across every stage of a personal injury case, from intake to settlement, and Litigation, has made her exceptionally well-rounded in legal operations.
 Her leadership journey was significantly influenced by her mentor, James Banks, who recognized her potential and empowered her to step confidently into executive responsibilities while continuing her professional development.

 • Currently pursuing Legal Administrator Certification

-• Public Speaking Course (in progress)
+• Public Speaking

 • Association of Legal Administrators (National)